dnnsharp/authorize-net-guide/make_a_payment_with_credit_card,_cc.md

 Your API Login ID and Transaction Key are unique pieces of information specifically associated with your payment gateway account.
 However, the API login ID and Transaction Key are NOT used for logging into the Merchant Interface.
 These two values are only required when setting up an Internet connection between your Web site and the payment gateway.
 They are used by the payment gateway to authenticate that you are authorized to submit Web site transactions.

-**Step 3 - Set up Action Form**
+**Step 3 - Set up **

-Add an Action Form module to your page, go to Manage Form, and select a Authorize.Net template to get started.
+Add a DNN Sharp module to your page, go to Manage Settings, and add a new button with an Authorize.Net Action.

 Set your API Login ID and Transaction Key.

-Set the description and total ammount for your item.
+Set the description and total amount for your item.

 Add any extra fields that you need for your particular setup.

 **Settings Reference**